 - Expand the OAC’s group purchasing program to include more products and supplies critical to community-based cardiology practices.

 - Support the unique needs of specialists through our ongoing involvement in the Ontario Specialists Association.

-The OAC is small compared to many health care professional organizations but, for 25 years, our Association has maintained a strong presence on the Ontario health care landscape.
+The OAC is small compared to many health care professional organizations but, for more than 25 years, our Association has maintained a strong presence on the Ontario health care landscape.
 Our efforts on behalf of patients and members have helped shape provincial funding, policy and regulatory decisions.
 To continue having this kind of impact, our membership needs to be strong and involved.

 The OAC’s Board of Directors would like to thank all OAC members for the confidence that they have bestowed upon it during these troubled times in Ontario.
-We look forward to working on their behalf in the coming weeks and months to create the conditions necessary for them to practice effectively and improve the lives of patients with heart disease.
+We look forward to working on their behalf in the coming weeks and months to create the conditions necessary for them to continue to practice effectively and improve the lives of patients with heart disease.